 Gift cards will be America’s second most popular present to give this holiday season, trailing only clothing.
 Six in 10 givers will buy someone spendable plastic, according to the National Retail Federation.
 But if gift recipients had their way, gift cards would be No. 1.
 (Clothing came in second, 61% to 55%.
 Books were a distant third.
 If you’re curious, women like gift cards much more than men.)

 Givers will purchase an average of four gift cards worth $45 each; total spending will reach $27.6 billion.
+Not only that, but with the emerging popularity of egift cards, consumers are only finding more ways to buy these easy presents.

 Most of that money will be at serious risk of being stolen by hackers, and precious few consumer protections are available to victims.
 Often, there is none.
 That’s so important it needs to be repeated.
 Gift cards don’t come with credit-card-style fraud protections; if they are hacked, consumers don’t have any right to a refund.